The last time I visited Scotland I was 12 years old on my first

 Scotland vs. England!
 This made the pub such a fun environment with

-a lot of fans crowding in before the game.
+a lot of fans crowding in before the game, with some them all shouting and laughing over the rugby world cup betting that’s still to come.
 I laughed so hard at the “joke

 of the day sign!”
 They also had non-alcoholic apple beers for us ^^

 A hearty steak pie was also a must ^^ (Chase’s favorite in the UK / Ireland)^^ Patiently letting me take a photo of him before he ate ;)We also tried their famous fish chowder to warm up.

 It was yummy & creamy like a clam chowder from home.